CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 This solution can be used in combination with the [Lenovo BIOS Certificates Tool and Module](../lbct/index.md) for complete password-less management of BIOS settings on Lenovo commercial PCs.

+!!! note ""
     **This solution replaces the older Think BIOS Config Tool which was implemented as an HTA.** Archived documentation for the HTA version is still available here: [Think BIOS Config Tool - HTA](https://docs.lenovocdrt.com/guides/tbct/tbct_top/)

+    Previously created INI files from the HTA version which contain an encrypted password are not compatible with the new Think BIOS Config Tool V2 due to changes in encryption methods.
+Please recreate the INI files using the new tool.

 !!! note
     This solution currently does not support ThinkCentre desktop products due to incompatible WMI BIOS Interface implementation.
 Hopefully, this will be addressed in future models or through future BIOS updates.